deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18071/index.md

 {{< lead >}}

-Multimodal large language models (MLLMs) are rapidly advancing, but current evaluation methods suffer from prompt sensitivity—minor prompt changes can significantly impact results, potentially underestimating model performance and introducing bias.
-This paper introduces TP-Eval, a novel evaluation framework that addresses this by customizing prompts for each model.
-TP-Eval employs an automated prompt optimization method tailored to the specific characteristics of MLLMs.
-The method uses a combination of techniques, including an optimizer-scorer architecture, to generate improved prompts.
-Experiments demonstrate the effectiveness of TP-Eval in revealing the true capabilities of various MLLMs on several benchmark datasets.
-The improved accuracy and reduced bias from TP-Eval make it a valuable contribution to the field, enabling researchers to more accurately compare and evaluate the performance of different MLLMs.
+Multimodal Large Language Models (MLLMs) are powerful, but their evaluation is hindered by prompt sensitivity.
+Small changes in the questions asked can dramatically affect an MLLM's performance, masking its true capabilities and introducing bias if the same prompt is used for all models.
+This paper introduces TP-Eval, a new evaluation framework that addresses this problem.
+TP-Eval uses a customized prompt for each MLLM, generating optimal prompts through an automated optimization process that considers both text and images.
+Experiments show that TP-Eval significantly improves the accuracy and fairness of MLLM evaluation, revealing hidden capabilities and reducing bias.
+This approach is particularly useful for benchmarks with limited data, a common characteristic of MLLM evaluations.
+The findings are relevant to researchers working on MLLM development and evaluation, offering a more robust and reliable method for assessing model performance and highlighting the importance of prompt engineering in the field.

 {{< /lead >}}